 The twin needle is easily installed on most models of sewing machines.

-Turn the handwheel to put the needle to its highest position.
+Turn the handwheel to put the needle in its highest position.
 Lower the presser foot or even take the presser foot out.
-After that, holding the regular needle (if it’s there), weaken the fixing screw and remove the needle from the needle holder.
+After that, hold the regular needle (if it’s there), weaken the fixing screw, and remove the needle from the needle holder.
 Turn the twin needle with the flat side away from you and insert it in place of the previous one until the needle touches the stopper.
 Holding the needle with your hand, tighten the fixing screw.